sandialabs/Prove-It/readme.md

 theorem dependencies are stored in a kind of database (filesystem based).
 This database is used to prevent circular logic.
 It also allows users to track axioms and unproven theorems required by any particular proof.
-Convenience methods and automation tools may be added which utilize new theorems and aid future proofs.
-Mathematical objects and operations, axioms, and theorems are organized into built-in and user-defined packages.
+Convenience methods and automation tools to aid future proofs may be added and may utilize new axioms/theorems.
+Mathematical objects and operations, axioms, and theorems are organized into built-in and user-defined theory packages.

 Visit [http://pyproveit.org](http://pyproveit.org) to view the Prove-It-generated web pages.
+You can also read our [introductory paper](https://github.com/PyProveIt/Prove-It/blob/master/ProveIt_Introduction.pdf).

 <br/>